nortd/lasersaur/manual/lasaurapp.md

 ### Compiling Custom Firmware

-LasaurApp (starting with v13.06b) makes it easy to run custom firmware.
+LasaurApp (starting with v13.06b) makes it easy to run custom firmwares.
 For small changes (e.g. in the config.h file) one click on `Admin/Build and Flash from Source` builds a new firmware and asks if it should be flash-uploaded.
 The firmware source code from which it gets build is in `LasaurApp/firmware/src`.
 These files can even be directly edited through an ssh session with `vi` or `nano`.
 Happy Hacking!

 ### Developer Setup